i-e-b/WixBacktraceExtension/Readme.md

 Once this is done, you can use a `<?pragma?>` declaration to build and reference components for all the dependencies of a primary component.
 (See the example setup projects for full usage)

-**Important** Use the ILMerged output that is left directly in the bin folder, not the unmerged one in Debug or Release.
+**Important** If you build from sources, use the ILMerged output that is left directly in the bin folder, not the unmerged one in Debug or Release.

 Backtracing for compiled executables